tgdev/animate-sass/README.md

 v0.4.0 - Added override option of all variables.
 Made sass file a partial to be imported into projects stylesheet without generating a standalone css file.
 Removed base helper partial in favour of copying the css into projects sass stylesheet.

-v0.3.0 - Added bower package functionality
+v0.3.0 - Added bower package functionality.

-v0.2.0 - Removed css source files and restructured repo for better compatibility with user projects
+v0.2.0 - Removed css source files and restructured repo for better compatibility with user projects.

-v0.1.0 - Initial port of animate.css to Sass
+v0.1.0 - Initial port of animate.css to Sass.